Tracy Fleury: Juniors

 Fleury was born in Sudbury, Ontario.
+She attended Lockerby Composite School.
 She won three Northern Ontario Bantam titles and competed in the 2002 Ontario Curling Trials for the 2003 Canada Winter Games.
 She also won three consecutive Northern Ontario junior provincial championships in 2005, 2006 and 2007.

 In 2005, Fleury actually did not skip the Northern Ontario team, but threw fourth stones.
 Instead, her sister Jennifer Wylie who was second on the team held the broom.
 At the 2005 Canadian Junior Curling Championships, Fleury finished with a 7–5 record, just out of the playoffs.
 The next year at the 2006 championship, with Fleury at skip, they finished with a 7–4 record, tied for third place with Nova Scotia (skipped by Sarah Rhyno).
 This would mean they had to play in a tie-breaker match, which Nova Scotia would win.
 At her final trip to the juniors in 2007, Fleury once again won seven games, and lost five, however, this would not be enough to make the playoffs.

 Also during her junior career, Fleury competed in two University Curling Championships, skipping the Laurentian University Lady Vees.
-They placed fourth in 2007 and third in 2008.
+They placed fourth in 2007, and third in 2008.